Seatis/my-teaching-materials/java-spring/intro-to-spring/README.md

 - Open terminal from bottom of the IDE and start Spring boot app container with: "gradlew bootRun" command
 <img src="./spring-start-07.jpg" > !!OK

-- Open [localhost:8080](http://localhost:8080) in your webbrowse
+- Open [localhost:8080](http://localhost:8080) in your webbrowse.
-<img src="./spring-start-08.jpg">

 You should get the "Whitelabel Error Page".
 This means your application is running.
+<img src="./spring-start-08.jpg">

+*Note, to stop your webserver, in the Terminal, press Control-C.

 ### Hello World REST App
 - Add "controllers" package to your Spring project.